Graylog2/graylog2-server/data-node/migration/Migration.md

 At the time of writing this, if you test/develop on macOS and you're struggling with setting `vm.max_map_count` for Docker, you're running the latest Docker version, which is incompatible with macOS Sonoma.
 Your only chance is to downgrade Docker.

+## Things to watch out for
+The following is a list of items that I did not put in much effort/time to test but should be kept in mind to avoid potential issues:
+- keep hostnames as they are
+- keep the cluster name

+Otherwise you might create issues with existing meta data in OpenSearch.

+In a lot of cases, missing a step or having an error, you have no other chance as to start over completely.
+Which might not be possible in PROD environments.
+So make sure you have backups ;-)

 ## Migrating an existing OpenSearch 2.x or 1.3.x cluster

 This is a preliminary guide to migrate an existing OpenSearch 2.x or 1.3.x cluster into a DataNode cluster.